 Regenerative medicine promises amazing new treatments for joint conditions and osteoarthritis.
-Cutting-edge therapies use stem cells, blood plasma, and amniotic fluid to regenerate joint cartilage, ligaments, tendons, and promote bone healing.
+Leading-edge therapies use stem cells and blood plasma to regenerate joint cartilage, ligaments, tendons, and promote bone healing.
 These treatments may reduce pain and help patient guests to postpone or reduce the need for joint replacements.

 Stem Cell Therapy